Temperature sensor assemblies

 |PR 5437A Head mount 2-wire HART 7 temperature transmitter||PR 6337A DIN rail 2-wire HART temperature transmitter||PR 7501 Field mounted HART temperature transmitter|

 Transmitters are also available which support easy integration into fieldbus and digital schemes such as HART, Foundation Fieldbus, Profibus and IO link.
-PR 5350 head mounted transmitter and PR 6350 DIN mounted transmitters support both Foundation Fieldbus and Profibus PA in the same device, whilst the PR 5335, 5337, 5437, 6335, 6337 are HART temperature transmitters.
+PR 5350 head mounted transmitter and PR 6350 DIN mounted transmitters support both Foundation Fieldbus and Profibus PA in the same device, whilst the PR 5335, 5337, 5437, 6335, 6337 and 6437 are HART temperature transmitters.

 Although these sensor assemblies can be used directly, industrial applications often require the temperature sensor to be easily replaceable, be inserted in difficult to access locations, or exposed to pressures and flow rates which may cause damage.